Homogeneous fibrations on log Calabi-Yau varieties: Introduction

 The idea of their proof is to first establish that the morphism $f \colon X \to A$ is ``isotrivial" so that the fibres vary in constant moduli, then they construct an isomorphism from an \'{e}tale neighborhood of the generic fibre to a product and extend this isomorphism over the whole.
 The techniques involved therein depend on some transcendental methods such as variation of Hodge structures.

 In this paper, we give an alternative approach to Ambro's generalization (see Theorem \ref{result} below), which depends less on transcendental techniques.
-Indeed, this is an outcome of the author's attempt on studying actions of abelian varieties.
+Indeed, apart from the standard characteristic zero tools (resolution of singularities, vanishing theorems, etc.), the only analytic input used in our argument is the Hodge duality for Klt spaces \cite{gkp}.
 Inspired by \cite{a1}, \cite{br1, br2} and \cite{ka}, we observed that on a log variety with torsion log canonical divisor, there is a duality between holomorphic one-forms and certain logarithmic vector fields.
 This enables us to make use of the actions of nonlinear algebraic groups to produce an isotrivial fibration.
 We also determine an explicit splitting \'etale cover $\pi \colon B \to A$.
 Our method allows us to see more details on the structure of Albanese morphism of irregular Calabi-Yau type varieties. ~\\

 The property ``$K_X + \Delta \equiv 0$ implies $K_X + \Delta \sim_\Q 0$" has been established under more general assumption, see for example \cite{ckm}.
 We therefore start with $K_X + \Delta \sim_\Q 0$.